+If access to a virtual host was granted to the user, then they will only see the virtual hosts that they have access to edit when they click on web settings.
 If the user tries to access something that they do not have permission to access, such as network settings for a network interface that they were not assigned access to, then they will be shown an error informing them that they do not have enough privileges.